alvindng/ping-pong/README.md

 * _To convert your number into Roman numerals, enter a number between 1 and 3,999 into the form_
 * _Click "convert your number to roman numerals" button to see your converted number_
 * _To convert your number into a secret message, enter a word or phrase into the form_
-* _Click "convert your phrase to a secret code" button to see your converted message_
+* _Click the "Let me see the Ping Pong!" button to see your converted message_

 ## Support and contact details